-- You must complete the internship, complete all paperwork, and pass the RD Exam before December 31, 2023.
+- You must complete the internship, complete all paperwork, and get your DI verification statement by December 31, 2023.

-Who is eligible to apply for the SJSU DI?
+Who is currently eligible to apply for the SJSU DI?

 The SJSU DI is only available to SJSU students from the programs: BS in Nutritional Science, Concentration in Dietetics or MS in Nutritional Science.

 Note: Students apply to the SJSU DI during an application semester.
-More info about the SJSU DI can be found on our SJSU DI Info Sheet.
+More info about the SJSU DI can be found on our SJSU DI Brochure.